vctrubio/script_automate_indesigns_sdk/documentation.md

     7. Script to indgg -> PDF Indgg
     8. Detach-Info to later modify

-## NEXT UP
+## EXECUTION

+- read from contentful's API -> fetch properties
+- parse properties -> create indesign file (for easy UI modifications)
-read from db-properties to write create indesign and pdfs
+- read from indesign to create pdf
+- script to automate, single or multiple properties